benjohnsto/ronaldsons_cemetery/README.md

 1825 / In the 16th year of her age Sarah / wife of Henry Gordon / who departed this life / June 1st 1828 / In the 54th year of her age Thomas
 S. / Son of Henry & Sarah Gordon / who departed this life / October 7th
-1829 / In the 26th year of his age Bobert / Son of Henry & Sarah
+1829 / In the 26th year of his age Robert / Son of Henry & Sarah
 Gordon / who departed this life / June 29th 1841 / In the 32nd year of
 his age Ann Jane / daughter of Henry & Margaret Gordon / who departed this life / December 6th 1856 [ ?] / In the 22nd year of her age